Background

 It is responsible for ensuring the inspection of all aspects of the criminal justice system under the statutory basis which it was established.
 The courts were initially excluded from CJI’s remit but legislation was amended in 2007 to give CJI responsibility for inspecting the Northern Ireland Court Service.
 A number of other organisations have also been added to the Inspectorate’s remit since it was set up.
 A full list of the organisations and agencies CJI is responsible for inspecting can be found in the About Us section of this website.

-CJI must, according to the Criminal Justice Review of 2000, present its inspection reports to the Minister for Criminal Justice, the responsible Minister (if the inspected agency is the responsibility of another Minister) and the relevant departmental committee or standing committee.
+CJI must, according to the Criminal Justice Review of 2000, present its inspection reports to the Minister of Justice, the responsible Minister (if the inspected agency is the responsibility of another Minister) and the relevant departmental committee or standing committee.

 It must also publish its reports and make them widely and readily available and must also publish an Annual Report of its activities.
-This report must also be presented to the Minister for Criminal Justice and be laid before the relevant departmental and standing committees.
+This report must also be presented to the Minister of Justice and be laid before the relevant departmental and standing committees.

-Criminal Justice Inspection also has a responsibility for advising Ministers on standards within Northern Ireland’s criminal justice agencies, though standard setting remains the perogative of Ministers.
+Criminal Justice Inspection also has a responsibility for advising Ministers on standards within Northern Ireland’s criminal justice agencies, though standard setting remains the prerogative of Ministers.

 It is charged with employing a range of full and part-time Inspectors and securing supplementary expertise as appropriate from other inspection agencies in England, Scotland and Wales as appropriate, such as HM Inspector of Prisons and HM Inspector of Constabulary and Fire & Rescue Services.